TAAA Mission, Constitution & Bylaws

 Section 1.
 Initiation fees and annual dues for all members of this association shall be determined by the Board of Directors.

 Section 2.
 No member shall be liable to any special assessment in addition to the provisions of Section 1, above, without individual consent.

 Section 3.
 The annual dues of all members shall be paid in advance of time of initiation, and thereafter shall be paid each fiscal year.
 Any member who fails to pay membership dues within thirty (30) days from notice shall be held to be delinquent.
 The Treasurer shall report to the Board of Directors the name of any member in arrears for dues, and no member who is in arrears shall be entitled to vote or have any other of the rights of members.

 The fiscal year shall be from January 1 to the following December 31.

 Section 1.
 Officers.
-Officers of the Association, duly elected by popular vote of the General Assembly, shall be: State President, Vice President, Treasurer, and Secretary.
+The Officers of the Association shall be duly elected by popular vote of the General Assembly each year, except for the President who shall be elected for a two-year term.
+The Officers shall be: President, Vice President, Treasurer, and Secretary.

 Section 2.
 President.
 Any Operator or Pilot Member in good standing from any of the designated regions in Texas is eligible for the office of President.

 a.
 The President shall preside at all sessions of the General Assembly, serve as Chairman of the Board of Directors, and shall be ex-officio member of all committees;

 1. The President shall promulgate all amendments to the Laws and any other matter that the General Assembly or Board of Directors shall direct.